 A Guide to Dialogue: How to Write Realistic Conversations

-Mastering the art of writing realistic conversations engages your reader into the story.
+Mastering the art of writing realistic conversations engages your reader in the story.

-Here’s the why and how to do it.
+Here’s why and how to do it.

 Words by Andrew Baird

-Why use dialogue?

-A story takes the reader on a journey through a marsh of a character’s challenges, obstacles and successes.
-For the reader, dialogue is like a stepping stone path through that unknown marsh.
-A path that guides and connects the reader to the story.
+Why is dialogue important?

+Think of a story as a journey through a treacherous marsh, filled with the trials, tribulations and triumphs of your characters.
+As the reader embarks on this adventure alongside your characters, dialogue is like a path of well-placed stepping stones leading them deeper into the narrative.

-Here are some key reasons to include dialogue in your story:
+Including dialogue in your story serves several crucial purposes:

-Reveals information about the character.
-In real life, personality and character are shown through actions, speech and interactions.
-Writing is no different.
-Dialogue establishes character.
-Conversations can illuminate a character’s personality, emotions, thoughts and behaviours.
+Revealing character.
+In real life, people reveal who they are through their actions, speech and interactions.
+Fictional characters are no different – dialogue is an effective way to establish their personalities, emotions, thoughts and behaviours.

+For instance, consider this line from Jane Eyre by Charlotte Brontë, where the character Jane illustrates her free-spirited nature:

-“I am no bird; and no net ensares me: I am a free human being with an independent will.”
-This line from Jane Eyre by Charlotte Bronte illustrates Jane’s free-spirited character.
+‘I am no bird; and no net ensnares me: I am a free human being with an independent will.’

-Understand relationships between characters.
-Dialogue shows the reader how characters behave and interact with others.
+Exploring relationships.
+Dialogue offers a window into character relationships.
+The reader can learn a lot about the dynamics between characters from what they say to one another and how they say it.

-For example, the opening scene of Pride and Prejudice gives the reader hints about the relationship between Mr and Mrs Bennet.
-Mrs Bennet’s love of gossip.
-Mr Bennet’s indifference yet understanding of his wife’s needs.
+For example, the opening scene of Jane Austen’s Pride and Prejudice demonstrates Mr Bennet’s indifferent tolerance of his wife’s love of gossip, hinting at the one-sided nature of their relationship:

-“My dear Mr. Bennet,” said his lady to him one day, “have you heard that Netherfield Park is let at last?”
+‘My dear Mr. Bennet,’ said his lady to him one day, ‘have you heard that Netherfield Park is let at last?’

 Mr. Bennet replied that he had not.

-“But it is,” returned she; “for Mrs. Long has just been here, and she told me all about it.”
+‘But it is,’ returned she; ‘for Mrs. Long has just been here, and she told me all about it.’

 Mr. Bennet made no answer.

-“Do you not want to know who has taken it?” cried his wife impatiently.
+‘Do you not want to know who has taken it?’ cried his wife impatiently.

-“You want to tell me, and I have no objection to hearing it.”
+‘You want to tell me, and I have no objection to hearing it.’

 This was invitation enough.

-Moves the story forward.
+Advancing the plot.
 A story without dialogue is like a sailing boat on a windless day – stationary.
-Dialogue adds wind to the sail, powering the story towards climax.
+Dialogue adds wind to the sail, powering the story towards its climax.

-Breaks the monotony of long text sections.
-A conversation sprinkled amongst a long run of text ups the pace and engages the reader.
+Holding the reader’s attention.
+Long sections of descriptive writing can be tedious to read.
+Interspersing the text with conversation keeps the reader engaged by breaking the monotony and increasing the pace.

-Shows character growth.
-Changes in the way a character converses indicate how a character is growing.
-For example, a character with an agitated conversation style could become calm and open after the source of agitation is drawn out within the story.
-Dialogue can demonstrate this change.
+Reflecting character growth.
+Changes in conversational styles often mirror character development.
+For example, an initially agitated character might begin to speak more calmly and openly as the unfolding story resolves the source of their distress.

-Establishes setting and context.
-Setting and context can be described with lush, vibrant words.
-Or, references and speech style from the time a story is set can be used to do the same.

-The following dialogue extracts highlight the difference in time setting; mainly because of the differing language used and sentence style.
+Establishing setting and context.
+In establishing where and when a story takes place, dialogue is just as effective as vivid description.
+The references characters make and their manner of speech can easily indicate their location and time period.

+Note how the following extracts illustrate different settings with their distinct language usage and sentence styles:

-The Great Gatsby by F Scott Fitzgerald, set in 1922:
+Excerpt from The Great Gatsby by F. Scott Fitzgerald, set in 1922, New York:

-“Why, I thought—why, look here, old sport, you don’t make much money, do you?”
+‘Why, I thought—why, look here, old sport, you don’t make much money, do you?’

-NW by Zadie Smith, set in contemporary London:
+Excerpt from NW by Zadie Smith, set in contemporary London:

-A look of blank contempt passes over Shar's face.
+A look of blank contempt passes over Shar’s face.
 Leah talks into it.

-“She's got kids.
+‘She’s got kids.
 Lives just over there, in the posh bit, on the park.
-She's a lawyer now.
+She’s a lawyer now.
 Barrister.
-What's the difference?
-Maybe there isn't one.
-They've two kids.
-The kids love Olive, the dog's called Olive.”
+What’s the difference?
+Maybe there isn’t one.
+They’ve two kids.
+The kids love Olive, the dog’s called Olive.’

-She is just saying sentences, one after the other, they don't stop.
+She is just saying sentences, one after the other, they don’t stop.